AshleyMGreerProjects/SE-480---Password-Quality-Checker/README.md

 ```

 - **Purpose:** Provides users with access to educational resources and guidelines related to password security.

 - **Components:**
   - **Dropdown Menu:** Allows users to select specific resources they wish to view.
   - **Display Area:** Renders the selected resource's content in a readable format.

+- **Functionality:**
+  - **Resource Selection:** When a user selects an option from the dropdown, the corresponding resource content is loaded and displayed in the text area.

+- **Sample Resources Included:**
+  - **NIST Guidelines:** Official standards for password creation and management.
+  - **OWASP Password Policies:** Best practices from the Open Web Application Security Project.
+  - **Password Managers:** Information on tools that help in managing and securing passwords.
+  - **Understanding Pwned Passwords:** Insights into password breaches and how to avoid compromised credentials.
+  - **Tips for Creating Strong Passwords:** Practical advice for crafting secure and memorable passwords.

 #### FAQ Tab